Frequently Asked Questions About Orthodontics

 What is the Difference Between an Orthodontist and a Dentist?

 Although many assume that orthodontists and dentists are quite similar, their roles are quite different.
 A dentist will focus on the health of teeth, the mouth, jaw, gums, and nerves found in this region, whereas an orthodontist’s focus is a little more specialized towards treating misplaced teeth.

 What’s the Best Age to Visit the Orthodontist?

-The right age to start visiting an orthodontic professional can vary depending on the patient.
+The right age to start visiting an orthodontist can vary depending on the patient.
 The Canadian Association of Orthodontists suggests that children should have their first visit around the age of 7.
 However, this is not a firm age, as some dentists may recommend a consultation earlier.
 It’s also important to note that braces and orthodontic treatments are not unique to children and teens.
-Orthodontic treatment can begin at any age depending on the patient’s needs.
+Orthodontic treatment can begin at any age, even into adulthood, depending on the patient’s needs.

 - Remember to brush your teeth after each meal